 This function can produce a wide range of distributions depending on the values of cc and dd.
-For example, it can approximate a single fixed cost of adjustment, adjustment probabilities that are relatively flat over a wide range, or the nearly quadratic adjustment such as has been used by Caballero and Engel.
-Apart from the sensitivity analysis in Section 4.7.1, we fix the form of the distribution of fixed costs to be approximately quadratic (cc = 4 and dd = 0 in (16)), but allow B, the upper bound of the support, to be a free parameter.
+For example, it can approximate a single fixed cost of adjustment, adjustment probabilities that are relatively flat over a wide range, or the nearly quadratic adjustment such as has been used by Caballero and Engel (2007).
+In calibrating the distribution to fit the relevant statistics, we allow cc and dd as well as B, the upper bound of the support, to be a free parameters.
 As indicated above, we also allow for a fraction, ω^f , of firms to adjust their prices flexibly.
-The presence of these firms is important for generating small price changes in the distribution.10
+The presence of these firms is important for generating small price changes in the distribution.11